 Celebrating the Splendors of GeoEx’s Small-Group Journeys

 One of the many things that I love about leading trips for GeoEx is the company’s deep commitment to small-group travel.
 My Journey Through Ancient Japan is a perfect example.
 This journey is limited to eight travelers maximum.
-This small size cultivates a family-like camaraderie for the group, and enables a number of extraordinary experiences that a larger group simply couldn’t do.
-Here are three such experiences that I treasure from the trip.
+This small size cultivates a family-like camaraderie for the group and enables a number of extraordinary experiences that a larger group simply couldn’t do.
+Here are three such group travel experiences that I treasure from the trip.

 Our journey begins in Kyoto, the former capital of Japan, where we explore some of the city’s most transporting temples, gardens, and neighborhoods.
 After two days in Kyoto, we venture to nearby Nara, the even more ancient capital of Japan, to pay our respects to the spectacular, 53-foot-tall bronze Buddha of Todaiji temple—and to enjoy an unforgettable tempura feast.